 Grumpy cat with fleas?
 No problem.
 Dog with a broken leg?
 No sweat.
 Marketing your veterinary practice?
 Ehhh, maybe not something you deal with every day.

 That’s where we come in!
 We’ve gathered 12 veterinary marketing tips that are sure to keep you top of mind with current patients and expand your reach to potential patients.
+Also we’ve added new ideas for veterinarian marketing during COVID-19 to help keep customers protected at your practice.

 We’d be remiss if we didn’t give you a veterinary marketing tip around selling your own merch in your office.
 We offer a large array of pet supplies you can customize with your logo and contact info to offer your patients.
 Custom leashes are a must-have, if you ask us.